EbukaDike/alx-system_engineering-devops/0x02-shell_redirections/README.md

-to print a confuse simely
+to display the file into another file